Kaurna language: Language revival

 Sustained efforts to revive the language in from 1989 included the writing of several Kaurna songs originally written in the Ngarrindjeri, Narungga and Kaurna languages.
 A second songbook, Kaurna Paltinna, was published in 1999.
 Following one-off workshops in 1990 and 1991, a Kaurna language program was introduced into Kaurna Plains School in 1992.
 Elizabeth City High School and Elizabeth West Adult Campus introduced the teaching of the language in 1994, and other schools have followed suit.
 TAFE courses to train Kaurna language teachers were developed by Mary-Anne Gale.
 Kaurna linguistics courses have been taught at the University of Adelaide since 1997. and both Kaurna and non-Kaurna have been studying and speaking the language.

-The records compiled by Teichelmann and Schürmann in the 1840s have proven valuable in projects to reconstruct the language.
+The records, including an extensive vocabulary and grammar, compiled by Teichelmann and Schürmann in the 1840s have proven valuable in projects to reconstruct the language.

 The Kaurna Learners' Guide (Kulurdu Marni Ngathaitya) was published in 2013, and Kaurna radio shows have been broadcast since 2012.
 The Kaurna Dictionary Project at the University of Adelaide, funded by a federal government grant, is under way to revise the spellings.
 Amery has been overseeing much of the work.
 It is intended that the final version will be released in print and in electronic form, including a phone app.
 In 2021, a printed Kaurna dictionary was published, as well as a Ngarrindjeri one.
 Amery and his wife, Ngarrindjeri linguist Mary-Anne Gale, have helped to drive the project.

+There has been a growing number of Kaurna speakers in the 21st century.

 The first students of courses specially tailored to the teaching of Aboriginal language, run by Tauondi Aboriginal College in Port Adelaide, enabling those who have learnt the language to pass on their skills to communities, graduated in July 2021.
 With the teachers and students often in the older age group, by July 2022 two of the first graduates had died.
 There is a need for more funding and more teachers.